 For other cameras, you will need a Blackmagic Design capture device in order for Livestream Studio to recognize the input.
 Magewell devices are also compatible.

 Studio hardware products (HD31, HD51, HD550, etc.) all have Blackmagic DeckLink Mini Recorders and a DeckLink Mini Monitor and drivers pre-installed.
 These driver installation steps should be executed by customers who purchased a Studio dongle for their own computer with their own Blackmagic Design devices.

 PCIe cards, Thunderbolt products, and USB 3.0 devices are certified to work with Livestream Studio.
 See our full list of compatible devices.

 Please note that USB 2.0 capture devices are not compatible with Livestream Studio.

-PCI Express cards are cards installed directly into the motherboard inside the computer, as seen in the image of the HD51 above.
+PCI Express cards are cards installed directly into the motherboard inside the computer.

 Connect the capture device to your computer if the device is not already installed.
 This example shows a USB 3.0 device (Blackmagic Design UltraStudio SDI).